silvereyes333/LibLootSummary/README.md

 -- summed and listed once in the summary. lls:SetCombineDuplicates(false)

+-- Accepts a singular noun describing the increment displayed when lls:SetShowCounter() -- is set to true. lls:SetCounterText("message")

 -- delimiter
 -- Use comma delimiters between items in the summary, instead of the default single space lls:SetDelimiter(", ")

+-- endText
+-- Text that gets appended once at the end of the entire summary if the summary is not empty.

 -- hideSingularQuantities
 -- Only print quantity multiplier text (e.g. x20) greater than one to chat